kobi-hari-courses/2306-varonis-angular/module 05/exercises/README.md

 In this exercise we build on the previous example, and now we add a sophisticated "discount service" that affects the price calculation for each service

 ### Introduction
-In out meal building app, the price is calculated in a way that allows us to offer discount in happy hours.
+In our meal building app, the price is calculated in a way that allows us to offer discount in happy hours.
 We want to encapsulate the logic of discount in 2 different services.
 One calculates the discount for happy hour and the other for "normal" hours

 ### Steps
 1. Create an Interface `DiscountService` that includes a method called `getDiscount`.
 The method will receive a meal and will return the discount offered for that meal